 When a student knocked on the door at 6:05 p.m. on Friday evening for their scheduled time slot, I had just successfully unloaded the exposed five minutes of film from the camera.
 My first animated film, Harvest Town, was ‘in the can.’

 With a mixture of exhaustion and relief, I drove the metal film canister to a processing lab in a suburb of Minneapolis.
-As soon as I delivered the film to the lab, the responsibility of the shoot evaporated and a wave of adrenaline flowed through me.
+As soon as I delivered the film to the lab, the responsibility of the shoot lifted and a wave of adrenaline flowed through me.
 Though I’d missed an entire night of sleep and had worked under duress for thirty-six straight hours, I didn’t want to rest.
 I wanted to see a movie!
 I drove directly to the nearest General Cinema multiplex.
 When I arrived, Bad Influence was scheduled to start in ten minutes.
 I bought a ticket and took a seat in the semi-darkness with one other man, waiting for the movie to begin.
-I inexplicably chose to sit in the same row with the solitary man, leaving five or six seats between us; he glanced at me with discomfort.
+For some reason, I chose to sit in the same row with the other solitary man, leaving five or six seats between us; he glanced at me with discomfort.
 I remember little of the movie.
-Rob Lowe encourages James Spader to act out his darker fantasies, which ultimately turn criminal.
+Rob Lowe encouraged James Spader to act out his darker fantasies, which ultimately turn criminal.
 What I do remember clearly is the General Cinema trailer which preceded the film and which I’d seen dozens of times in this late 1980’s form.
 Against a starry background, a calming, baritone voice said, “Welcome to General Cinema where we bring you the finest in motion picture entertainment.”
 Then, candy and popcorn floated forward from a starry background accompanied by carnival-like music.
 This General Cinema ad, by sheer repetition, had created a Pavlovian response of euphoria in me.

 In the new contraption, the moving picture, the hero or villain in exit strides past the nose of the camera, growing much bigger than a human being, marching toward us as though he would step on our heads, disappearing when largest.
 There is an explosive power about the mildest motion picture exit, be the actor skillful or the reverse.
 The people left in the scene are pygmies compared with each disappearing Cyclops.

 In this state of naïve cinema-awe, I understood that the movies were sometimes a window rather than light cast upon a screen, and that this experience of the window opening into another life, or deeper into this life, was overwhelmingly beautiful on its own terms.
 I turned to my companion, the only other person in the theater, sitting six seats to my right.
 He turned to me nervously because I was now crying quite audibly.
 I extended a hand toward the stranger in the flickering light of the General Cinema preshow trailer and felt an intimate connectedness with him.
 We belonged here together.
 I loved him.
-Between sobs, I gasped with great conviction, “We’re all in this together!”
-He smiled, nodded thoughtfully and, a tribute to his adaptability, remained in that seat throughout the film.
+Between sobs, I gasped with conviction, “We’re all in this together!”
+He smiled, nodded thoughtfully, and remained seated with me throughout the film.